xZise/flake8-string-format/README.rst

 only cause the corresponding P1XX error.

-For this plugin all strings which are the first expression of the module or after a function or class defnition are considered docstrings.
+For this plugin all strings which are the first expression of the module or after a function or class definition are considered docstrings.

 If the ``format`` method is used on a string or ``str.format`` with the string as the first parameter, it will consider this a format string and will analyze